lofcz/lofcz/README.md

 - if that doesn't work question space complexity.
 - as a last resort you can always say that you would burn 3 MD on this algorithm but if they want it, you'll do it.
 - rather suffer with old C than do the same thing quickly in Pascal.
 [Real programmers don't use Pascal.](https://www.pbm.com/~lindahl/real.programmers.html)
-- real programmers don't use current summer meta JavaScript framework either.
+- real programmers neither use current summer meta JavaScript framework.

 As of 2021 I literally want only one thing and guys at JetBrains think it's fucking disgusting.
 <img src="https://i.postimg.cc/bN6CC7ks/image.png" width="600">